BGI-Qingdao/SpaGRN/README.md

 SpaGRN can be imported as:
 ```
-from spagrn import InferRegulatoryNetwork as irn
+from spagrn import InferNetwork as irn
 from spagrn import plot as prn
 ```